bhits/config-server/README.md

 The Configuration Server (config-server) provides support for externalized configuration in the Consent2Share (C2S) application, including the following C2S components:

-+ Admin Portal UI
-+ Patient Portal UI
++ Consent2Share UI
-+ Context Handler API
-+ Document Segmentation Service API
++ Consent2Share UI API
-+ Edge Server
++ Edge Server API
-+ Patient User API
 + Patient Consent Management API
-+ Policy Enforcement Point API
-+ Patient Health Record API
 + Provider Lookup Service API
-+ Patient Registration API
-+ Try My Policy API
++ Value Set Service API

 The Configuration Server can serve the configurations from a central Git repository on file system or a remote repository like repository on GitHub.
 The [default configuration](config-server/src/main/resources/application.yml) of this server also registers itself to [Discovery Server](https://github.com/bhits/discovery-server), so the other microservices can dynamically discover the Configuration Server at startup and load additional configurations.
 The Configuration Server is based on [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) project.
 Please see the [Spring Cloud Config Documentation](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) for details.